FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 Invader Digestion/Energy Drain Rate - Starts at 1 Damage per-round, increasing by +1 per level multiple of 10
 ## How to calculate "Base Damage"
 Base Damage for all creatures is (1 + 1 per level + 1/2/3/5 per weapon item) x Damage Bonuses x Crit
+## Dissection of certain functions (Mostly for GM's sake)
+- Attack Speed - Starts out converting percentages into a Dodge Bonus for Dodge Rolls, helping the user attack better without putting themselves in as much danger.
+Upon reaching the stack-limit, during their turn, they can choose to at the start of their turn to gain either an additional Offensive Action or convert the extra Action into an enlarged Dodge Bonus for their Dodge Roll.
+  Each time the stack-limit is reached, usually referenced as reaching multiples of an item-number, the user would gain the benefits of gaining an additional Offensive Action or converting that Action into an additional Dodge Bonus.
+Those who use the additional Offensive Action don't benefit from the Dodge Bonus, and vice versa with those who use the Dodge Bonus instead of the Offensive Action; you can use any number of Offensive Actions that you can as you see fit.
+- Movement Speed - Functions similarly to Attack Speed; converting percentages into a Dodge Bonus for Dodge Rolls, with each stack-limit increasing the movement of the user by its base for its species, give them a Search Bonus,
 # Difficulty "Setting"
 For the sake of simplicity and speed, Damage rolls are mostly static, with Attack Rolls being rolled are made with one of the following Dice Systems with the following rules: